graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-payload.md

+---
+path: '/rules/mutation-payload'
-### 6.6.
-Every mutation should have a unique payload type.
+title: '6.6.
+Every mutation should have a unique payload type.'
+---

 Use a unique payload type for every mutation.
 This way you'll be able to expand mutation response with additional fields later.
 While having a unique payload type per mutation, will make sure that you won't break other mutations when editing the current one.